RosettaCommons/documentation/rosetta_basics/non_protein_residues/non-protein-residues.md

 * **[[RNA|RNA]]**
 * **[[Metals|Metals]]**

-Support for many other residues and ligands (other than (L)-canonical amino acids) requires the input of a [[residue params file|Residue-Params-file]].
-More information can be found [[here|How-to-turn-on-residue-types-that-are-off-by-default]].
+Many other residues and ligands (other than (L)-canonical amino acids) are included in the Rosetta database but are disabled by default.
+Instructions for enabling them can be found  [[here|How-to-turn-on-residue-types-that-are-off-by-default]].

+Molecules with params files that are not currently included in the Rosetta database require the input of a [[residue params file|Residue-Params-file]] using the `-in:file:extra_res_fa`, `-in:file:extra_res_path`, or `-in:file:extra_res_cen` command-line options documented [[here|input-options]].